 - 7.1 Students at HCHS follow a formal study programme of at least 540 hours per year.
 We aim for each student to be allocated at least 600 hours in Year 12.
 These hours are planned, organised and timetabled by the school.
 They comprise qualification hours (including timetabled independent study programmes) and value-adding non-qualification hours (such as IAG for progression / tutorial work, work experience, volunteering and other recognised activities). - 7.2 Two qualification pathways are offered in the sixth form, either an A-level approach or a vocational (Level 3 BTEC) approach.
-Students may decide on an appropriate hybrid of these two pathways following discussion with the KS5 office. - 7.3 Students who have not secured at least a GCSE grade C in either mathematics or English (or both) will continue with maths and/or English lessons whilst they are in our sixth form until they secure these thresholds. - 7.4 A wide variety of courses are offered.
+Students may decide on an appropriate hybrid of these two pathways following discussion with the KS5 office. - 7.3 Students who have not secured at least a GCSE grade C / grade 4 in either mathematics or English (or both) will continue with maths and/or English lessons whilst they are in our sixth form until they secure these thresholds. - 7.4 A wide variety of courses are offered.
 Students opt for their subjects in order of preference and this then determines the combination of subjects available.
 Students whose first choice combination of courses is not possible are supported by the KS3 office to find a suitable solution. - 7.5 From September 2016 students on the A-level pathway study 3 (or occasionally 4) subjects which they study as 2-year courses.
-This is to better meet the needs of reformed A-level specifications, although some un-reformed courses may still be studied as AS and A2 courses.
-Students in the Sept 2015 cohort tended to start with 4 (or occasionally 5) AS subjects in Year 12 and then continue with 3 or 4 subjects to the full A-level in Year 13.
+This is to better meet the needs of reformed A-level specifications, although some latterly-reformed courses may have been studied as AS and A2 courses.
 The exact number and type of qualification is agreed with the KS5 office to ensure that all students follow an appropriate curriculum in which they are able to succeed.
 Students including a vocational element in their curriculum negotiate this with the KS5 office. - 7.6 Each 180 GLH (Guided Learning Hours) course is allocated up to 9 teaching hours per fortnight, depending upon the class size and the course.
 Each course also includes an element of timetabled independent learning in addition to homework activities.